 As a state-assisted medical school, Marshall gives preference to West Virginia residents.
 A limited number of well-qualified nonresidents from states adjoining West Virginia, nonresidents who have strong ties to West Virginia or to students who are introduced to our school through our out-of-state recruitment pipeline and outreach programs will be considered.
 Applicants are considered only if they are U.S. citizens or have permanent resident visas.
-A. Entrants should have a bachelor's degree from an accredited college or university.
+Entrants should have a bachelor's degree from an accredited college or university.
 Exceptionally well-qualified students may be considered after ninety semester hours of academic work if other requirements are met.
 Minimum course requirements are:

 REQUIRED COURSES SEMESTER HOURS

 GENERAL BIOLOGY OR ZOOLOGY WITH LAB 8

 GENERAL CHEMISTRY WITH LAB 8

 ORGANIC CHEMISTRY WITH LAB 8

 BIOCHEMISTRY 3

-PHYSICS WITH LAB 8
+Physics with LAB 8

 English 6

-SOCIAL OR BEHAVIORAL SCIENCE 6
+Social or behavioral science 6

 HIGHLY RECOMMENDED COURSES SEMESTER HOURS

-STATISTICS/BIOSTATISTICS OR EPIDEMIOLOGY 3
+Statistics/Biostatistics or Epidemiology 3

-CELLULAR AND MOLECULAR BIOLOGY 3
+Cellular and Molecular Biology 3

 All required prerequisites must be completed at an accredited college or university in the U.S. or Canada and must be passed with a grade of "C" or better by June 15 of the year of matriculation.
 The level of these required courses should be equal to courses for those majoring in these respective fields.
-If Advanced Placement or College Level Examination Program credits are on the college transcript, these may be accepted as a fulfillment of a prerequisite providing that there is evidence of proficiency in the subject: examples of proficiency may be successful completion of a more advanced course in that field or a strong Medical College Admission Test (MCAT) score.
+If Advanced Placement or College Level Examination Program credits are on the college transcript, these may be accepted as a fulfillment of a prerequisite providing there is evidence of proficiency in the subject: examples of proficiency may be successful completion of a more advanced course in that field or a strong Medical College Admission Test (MCAT) score.
+With the exception of 2020-2021 and 2021-2022 academic years, online courses may not be used to fulfill science prerequisites.